madetech/blog/posts/polyglot.md

 Here, I'll tell you how I get by without being a specialist.

-### Be familiar with the paradigms
+### Familiarise yourself with new language paradigms

-It's important to learn new languages.
+I have found it is important to learn new languages (but not just any new language, as I will cover).
 The biggest piece of advice to those looking to become a polyglot is to pick languages that are vastly different to what you currently find comfortable.

 Working in Ruby?
 Choose a statically-typed OO language.